In Lab Engineering

 Objectives

-Research organizations can become drivers of innovation by offering their know-how and expertise to businesses.
-The goal is to overcome technological barriers, strengthen business competitiveness, and develop sustainable economic models that generate financial returns for research units and platforms.
+Research institutions can serve as catalysts for innovation by making their know-how and expertise available to businesses.
+The goal is to overcome technological barriers, strengthen business competitiveness, and develop sustainable business models that generate financial returns for research units and platforms.

-The Montpellier University Innovation Cluster (PUI) offers tailor-made services that facilitate SMEs' access to laboratory expertise and promote the creation of lasting partnerships between research and business.
+The Montpellier University Innovation Hub (PUI) offers a range of customized services designed to help small and medium-sized enterprises (SMEs) access the expertise of research laboratories and foster the creation of lasting partnerships between research institutions and businesses.

-Within laboratories and research facilities, innovation units can be set up under the authority of directors, with a focus on financial sustainability.
-Platforms can also strengthen their human resources when demand, particularly from the private sector, warrants it.
-The call for projects also extends to institutions wishing to recruit clinical research attachés.
+Within laboratories and research institutions, innovation units may be established under the authority of directors, with a focus on financial sustainability.
+Platforms may also expand their staff when demand—particularly from the private sector—warrants it.
+The call for proposals also extends to institutions wishing to recruit clinical research associates.

-Candidate projects must demonstrate a concrete and sustainable opening up of platforms to businesses, measurable by an increase in contracts established with manufacturers over the duration of the project.
+Proposed projects must demonstrate a concrete and sustainable opening of the platforms to businesses, as evidenced by an increase in contracts signed with industry partners over the course of the project.

 Target audience

-This program is intended for research units (UAR, UR, UMR) as well as technology platforms and service centers affiliated with the PUI research clusters and the services of the FHU, Montpellier University Hospital, Nîmes University Hospital, orthe Montpellier Cancer Institute, which are open to the socio-economic world and have a pricing structure.
+This program is intended for research units (UAR, UR, UMR), as well as technology platforms and service centers affiliated with the PUI’s research clusters and the departments of the FHU, the Montpellier and Nîmes University Hospitals, orthe Montpellier Cancer Institute, which are open to the broader socio-economic community and charge fees.

 The project must therefore be led by one of the founding members of the PUI.